Tana Toraja Regency: Kambira

 The graves of babies whose teeth have not yet grown (aged 6 months and under) are placed in a living tree that is hollowed out.

 Pallawa

-Tongkonan Pallawa is one of the tongkonan or traditional house that is very interesting and is located among the bamboo trees at the top of the hill.
+Tongkonan Pallawa is one of the tongkonan or traditional houses and is located among the bamboo trees at the top of the hill.
 The tongkonan is decorated with a number of buffalo horns that are plugged in the front of the traditional house.
-Located about 12 km to the north of Rantepao.
+It is located about 12 km to the north of Rantepao.

 Lemo

 The place is often referred to as the home of the spirits.
 At the Lemo cemetery, we can see corpses kept in the open air, in the middle of steep rocks.
 This burial complex is a blend of death, art and ritual.
 At certain times the clothes of the corpses will be changed through the Ma' Nene ceremony.

 Located on Burake Hill, Tana Toraja has built the Statue of Jesus Christ Blessing which is claimed to be the tallest Jesus statue in the world.
 This means that the location of the statue is at an altitude of 1100 meters above sea level or the location of the tallest statue in the world, while the size of the statue itself is not the highest in the world.